- Fuel Distribution Map

 Once fuel enters Port facilities, it is distributed across the state in a variety of methods:

 - Jet fuel from Port facilities to Ted Stevens International Airport is transported both by fuel trucks (Aviation Gasoline) and by a small diameter pipeline (Jet Fuel) running directly from the Port to the airport

 - JP-8 is a specific type of fuel used by the Department of Defense.
-One hundred percent of the JP-8 fuel used by Joint Base Elmendorf-Richardson transferred from the Port to the military by a separate, small diameter pipeline running from fuel storage tanks on Port property to the military base.
-This is a critical component of the military's ability to operate within Alaska.
+One hundred percent of the JP-8 fuel used by Joint Base Elmendorf-Richardson transferred from the Port to the military by a separate, small diameter pipeline running from fuel storage tanks at the Port to the military base.
+This is a critical component of the military’s ability to operate within Alaska.

-- Unleaded gasoline enters the port and is directed to storage tanks on port property.
-From there it is distributed by truck to locations within south central Alaska.
+- Unleaded gasoline enters the port and is directed to storage tanks, and there it is distributed by truck to locations within Southcentral Alaska.

-- Aviation Gas, or Avgas, is distributed within the south-central communities by truck, and to Western and Southeastern Alaska by barge shipments in the spring and fall months.
+- Aviation Gas, or Avgas, is distributed within the Southcentral communities by truck, and to Western and Southeastern Alaska by barge shipments in the spring and fall.

-- Heating Oil (High Sulfur Diesel) is distributed from the Port of Anchorage to western and northern Alaska communities by barge in the summer and fall months.
-Annually around 1.7 million barrels of heating oil are shipped to rural Alaska from Alaska's Port.
+- Heating Oil (High Sulfur Diesel) is distributed from the Port of Anchorage to western and northern Alaska communities by barge in the summer and fall.
+Annually, around 1.7 million barrels of heating oil are shipped to Rural Alaska from the Port of Anchorage.